FAQ

 How long does it take?

-Most orders are completed in about three weeks, but please allow six to eight weeks just in case.
+As long as there are no complications, most orders are completed in about three to four weeks.
+We do say to please allow six weeks just in case though.

 What if no records are found?